Table of Contents

 Mass is a property of matter, which can be divided into the following groups:

-- Inertial mass (provides resistance for the body during accelerated movement)
+- Inertial mass which provides resistance for the body during accelerated movement;

-- Gravitational mass (states how heavy a body is)
+- Gravitational mass which states how heavy a body is.

 m ⇒ mass [kg]